The good news: home prices in 2017 are up. In fact, they are 9% higher in low-tier sales than a year earlier, as of January 2017.

 2013 and the first half of 2014 saw the dark side of what too-high home prices do to a market: speculator over-activity.
 Cash-flush investors bought up houses like it was going out of style (and it was), leaving few homes within reach of end users.
 Hoarding speculators drove prices and home sales volume, while the homeownership rate continued to languish.
 Speculators received all the profit, and buyer-occupants were left in the dust.

 We are finally beginning to recover from the damage done.
 Home sales volume began to drift downward by the end of 2013 as speculators began their exit.
-Prices will rise slightly in 2016 and most likely drop temporarily in 2017 due to rising mortgage rates and a lower sales volume.
+Prices will most likely drop temporarily in 2017 due to rising mortgage rates and a lower sales volume.
 At this time, descending prices will allow end users more opportunity to participate in the market.

 Still, unless home prices plunge back to pre-Millennium Boom levels, or average wages rise substantially in the next few years, the future of real estate looks very different.
 Families can only buy homes for which they are qualified to pay (particularly with re-regulation of lenders by mortgage origination rules).